natekspencer/hacs-vivint/README.md

 After this integration is set up, you can configure a couple of options relating to the camera streams:
 * **HD Stream** - indicates whether to stream the camera in high definition or not, defaults to `True`
-* **RTSP Stream** -  which RTSP stream source to use, defeaults to `Direct`.
+* **RTSP Stream** -  which RTSP stream source to use, defaults to `Direct`.
 Can be one of:
-  * Direct - falls back to the internal RTSP stream if direct access in unavailable
+  * *Direct* - falls back to the internal RTSP stream if direct access is unavailable
-  * Internal
+  * *Internal* - use this if, for some reason, you have a camera that doesn't seem to stream despite the Vivint API indicating direct access is available for it
-  * External
+  * *External* - use this option if your Vivint system and Home Assistant installation are on separate networks without access to each other

 ## TODO
 * Add support for multi-level switches and thermostats**